50 Easy DIY Projects You Can Tackle This Weekend

 49. Make your own pendant light.

 A new light fixture can be an expensive investment—so if you're looking for a simple low-cost DIY lighting project to revamp your space, look no further than On the Fly DIY.
 "Pendant lighting is so easy and inexpensive to make yourself.
 There's no reason to purchase new fixtures at retail prices," says Vicki Liston in On the Fly DIY's video tutorial.

 She made this fixture from pieces at a local hardware store, but you may find all the materials you need in your basement!
 "Start with a basic wiring set up and you can incorporate almost any type of DIY shade to perfectly coordinate with your style," she explains.

-Build a theft-proof mailbox.
+50. Build a theft-proof mailbox.

 This easy home DIY project isn't just decorative—it's incredibly practical, too.
-"We use online shopping for almost everything, but porch pirates are putting a damper on this convenience," explains Liston in the video tutorial for this super secure mailbox.
-With some wood, a saw, a drill, screws, hinges, and spray paint, she managed to create her own theft-proof mailbox to outsmart those thieves—and you can, too!
+"We use online shopping for almost everything, but porch pirates are putting a damper on this convenience," explains Liston in a video tutorial for this super secure mailbox.
+With some wood, a table saw, a drill, screws, hinges, and spray paint, she managed to create her own theft-proof mailbox to outsmart those thieves—and you can, too!